 A lot of work is placed into research to ascertain client expectations because QFD focuses on their requirements and expectations.
 Through this procedure, the project definition phase's early planning step is accelerated.
 However, the end effect is a complete reduction in the overall cycle time for bringing a customer-satisfying product to market.
 The principle behind QFD is that the needs of the client should determine a product's characteristics.
 Meeting or exceeding client expectations is the definition of customer satisfaction, much like for quality.
 The phrase voice of the customer refers to the language that customers use to express their expectations.
 Focus groups, polls, customer complaints, consultants, industry standards, and governmental restrictions are sources for figuring out what customers want.
 Customer expectations are frequently nebulous and generic in character.
-The QFD team's task is to translate these customer expectations into more precise customer requirements through analysis.
-Customer requirements must be taken seriously and should not be mistakenly interpreted as what organization executives want.
+The QFD team's task is to translate these customer requirements must be taken seriously and should not be mistakenly interpreted as what organization executives want.